Sigma88/Sigma-Dimensions/GameData/Sigma/Dimensions/README.txt

 	{
 		@Body:HAS[#name[Kerbin]]
 		{
-			%PlanetDimensions = Resize,Rescale,0.5,dayLengthMultiplier,geeASLmultiplier,landscape,atmoVisualEffect,resizeScatter,CustomSoISize,CustomRingSize
+			@PlanetDimensions[2] = 0.5
 		}
 	}

 	//   END CODE   //

-#04 - To edit another planet paste another copy of the code and edit it accordingly
+#04 - To edit another parameter paste another copy of the code and edit it accordingly

 #05 - Save the .cfg file anywhere in your KSP GameData folder.